Keep Hilton Points from Expiring

 As such, today I’ll be looking at the rules around the expiration of Hilton points and suggesting a couple of methods to keep Hilton points from expiring.

-With over 5,200 properties and 14 brands, it’s no surprise that Hilton has in excess of 60 million Hilton Honors members.
+With over 5,200 properties and 14 brands, it’s no surprise that Hilton has in excess of 60 million Hilton Honors members across 4 levels of elite status (Blue, Silver, Gold and Diamond).
 Each of these members will be earning points on every stay at a Hilton property but only a small number will actually know that these Hilton points expire after 12 months of inactivity on the account.

 As such if you’ve built up a small war chest of points by either staying with Hilton or through the Hilton-branded credit card, it’s important you keep your account active.
 This used to be relatively easy for Hilton credit card holders as every purchase would generate points, keeping the account active.
 With the Hilton Barclaycard no longer accepting new customers, Hilton Honors members are having to look elsewhere.
 Let’s take a look at some possible options…